 I started working in financial services in 1994, so I have more than 25 years’ experience.
 I’ve seen the financial advice landscape change dramatically from when it was all about product sales and high commissions.
 But I’ve always believed that it should be about planning, with the client’s end goal and aspirations at the forefront.

 My areas of expertise include retirement planning and lifetime financial planning.
 I specialise in working with individuals who are thinking about retirement and those who have already retired.

 With more than 25 years’ experience in the profession, I’ve built up a number of qualifications.

-Dip PFS – Diploma in Financial Planning – This demonstrates a core technical understanding across a broad range of key financial planning areas.
+Level 6 Advanced Diploma in Financial Planning – This demonstrates a high level, core technical understanding across a broad range of key financial planning areas.

 G10 – Taxation and Trusts – This examination assessed a knowledge and understanding of the UK tax system, the law and practice of trusts, but also an ability to advise individual clients on the tax treatment of their investments and the use of trusts to meet their current and foreseeable future needs.

 G20 – Personal Investment Planning – This examination assesses a knowledge and understanding of investments and an ability to advise individual clients on the construction of investment portfolios to meet both their current and foreseeable future needs.

 G60 – Pensions – This examination enhanced general pension knowledge, particularly in pension transfers and opt-out business.